About the Course

-Having started his career as a vet in the UK and South Africa, Theo then specialized in veterinary epidemiology and public health working in Europe, Africa, and Central Asia.
-A graduate of the University of Liverpool, London School of Hygiene & Tropical Medicine, and the Royal Veterinary College/Pirbright Institute, he obtained his PhD in the evaluation of foot-and-mouth disease vaccination programs working in Turkey and Iran, later producing FAO international guidelines on the topic.
+Having started his career as a vet in the UK and South Africa, Theo then specialized in veterinary epidemiology and public health, working in Europe, Africa, and Central Asia.
+A graduate of the University of Liverpool, London School of Hygiene & Tropical Medicine, and the Royal Veterinary College/Pirbright Institute, he obtained his PhD in evaluating foot-and-mouth disease vaccination programs in Turkey and Iran, later producing FAO international guidelines on the topic.

 In his role as Senior Scientist for the International Livestock Research Institute (ILRI), Theo is based in Tanzania and is the primary investigator for the pull-push project assessing and improving food safety in urban food markets in Africa.
-He is also responsible for ILRI’s activities in the GBADs programme (Global Burden of Animal Disease).
-He recently developed the FMD, PPR and HPAI control strategies for Southern Africa (SADC).
-His areas of interest are epidemiology, animal health economics and policy.
+He is also responsible for ILRI’s activities in the GBADs program (Global Burden of Animal Disease).
+He recently developed the FMD, PPR, and HPAI control strategies for Southern Africa (SADC).
+His areas of interest are epidemiology, animal health economics, and policy.

-He has extensive knowledge of government services having been the Chief Veterinary Officer for Jersey and through work with FAO and SADC supporting veterinary services, and with OIE.
-In the 2000s, he was heavily involved in avian influenza pandemic threats and their emergence in wild birds, and worked in the UK 2001 foot-and-mouth disease crisis.
+He has extensive knowledge of government services and has been the Chief Veterinary Officer for Jersey and through work with FAO and SADC supporting veterinary services and with OIE.
+In the 2000s, he was heavily involved in avian influenza pandemic threats and their emergence in wild birds and worked in the UK 2001 foot-and-mouth disease crisis.
 He is the Africa editor for the journal Transboundary and Emerging Diseases.
 Outside work Theo likes escaping to the great outdoors with his family.

 Kees van Maanen studied veterinary medicine in Utrecht, the Netherlands.
 After his graduation in 1986, he became head of the laboratory for FMD vaccine control, diagnosis of vesicular diseases, and equine viral diseases at the Central Veterinary Institute in Lelystad, the Netherlands.
 In 1992, he joined GD Animal Health and started a four-year course in veterinary pathology.
 He holds a specialist degree both in veterinary pathology (n.p.) and veterinary microbiology.